• Menu

 How to Remove Iron Manganese And Odor From Well Water, Part 2

-This article is the second in a series on “How To Remove Iron Manganese And Odor From Well Water”.
-You can review the first part, Step 1 here.
+This article is the second in a series on “How to Remove Iron, Manganese, and Odor From Well Water”.
+Review the first article here:

-In this section, learn what to test your well water for, and how to do a quick physical inspection.
+In this section, learn how to test your well water and how to do a quick physical inspection.

 Do A Quick Inspection and Test Your Well Water

-How to remove iron manganese and odor from well water?
-The first step is to determine the source and find out the basic water chemistry.
+How can iron, manganese, and odor be removed from well water?
+The first step is to determine the source and the basic water chemistry.

 Usually, the source of the iron is from the well water itself, as iron naturally occurs in many ground waters.
-In some cases, however, the staining may be caused by old iron plumbing which has been corroded, making the water rusty.
+In some cases, however, the staining may be caused by old iron plumbing that has corroded, making the water rusty.

-The best way to find out is to do a water test of the water right from the well before it enters the house.
-If this is not possible, then run the water for 5 to 10 minutes so you know the water is coming right from the well.
+The best way to find out is to do a water test of the water coming from the well before it enters the house.
+If this is not possible, run the water for 5 to 10 minutes so you know it is coming from the well.

-A water test is important to know which type of iron filter to use and if your water is acidic or not.
-A water test will tell you how much iron you have, which helps in choosing the type of approach or system you should use to treat it.
+A water test is important to determine which type of iron filter to use and whether your water is acidic or not.
+It will also tell you the iron concentration and iron levels, which help you choose the approach or system you should use to treat it.

 Tests should include alkalinity, hardness, hydrogen sulfide, iron, manganese, pH, and total dissolved solids.
-If the water has a tea color to it or has a yellowish-clear color to it, then a tannin test is recommended as well.
+Knowing the iron content in well water is crucial as it impacts water quality and safety.
+If the water is tea-colored or yellowish-clear, a tannin test is recommended.

-It should always include a pH test, which indicates if the water is acidic or alkaline.
+It should always include a pH test indicating if the water is acidic or alkaline.
 The ideal pH for iron filters to work properly is between 7.0 and 8.0, which is considered neutral and not acidic.

-For health-related concerns include a test for total coliform, E-coli (fecal coliform), and nitrate.
-If infants and children will be drinking the water, a complete mineral, metals, and bacteriological test from a State-certified laboratory is recommended.
+For health-related concerns, include a test for total coliform, E. coli (fecal coliform), and nitrate.
+If infants and children are drinking water, a complete mineral, metal, and bacteriological test from a state-certified laboratory is recommended.

 If the source of water is a public water system and you experience iron-related problems, it is important to contact a utility official to determine whether the red water is from the public system or from the home’s plumbing or piping.

-Run a hose bib or tap as close to the well as possible and fill a 5-gallon bucket or other container and notice if there are odors.
+Run a hose bib or tap as close to the well as possible, fill a 5-gallon bucket or other container, and notice if there are odors.
 If you smell a “rotten egg” odor, this is hydrogen sulfide gas.
-If water smells like oil or asphalt this can be from manganese.
-If the water smells like cucumber or sewage this is usually a result of iron and/or sulfur bacteria.
+This can be from manganese if the water smells like oil or asphalt.
+If the water smells like cucumber or sewage, this is usually a result of iron and/or sulfur bacteria.
+High concentrations of iron can also give the water a strong metallic taste.

 Perform a “Toilet Tank Inspection”

-Unless your toilet tank is new or has recently been cleaned your toilet flush tank can be a wealth of useful water quality information!
-Simply lift the cover and look in.
-If you see slimy rusty deposits on the sides of the tank and frothy bubbles in the tank water, this is a good indication of iron bacteria.
+Unless your toilet tank is new or has recently been cleaned, your toilet flush tank can be a wealth of useful water quality information!
+Lift the cover and look in.
+If you see slimy, rusty deposits on the sides of the tank and frothy bubbles in the tank water, this is a good indication of iron bacteri

 Does the cold well water have an odor right out of the well, from an outside hose bib?

-If there is an odor to the water, do all the taps in the home have the odor?
-Are some taps in the house (such as upstairs, or from a particular bathroom or fixture) have greater odor than others?
+If the water has an odor, do all the taps in the home have the odor?
+Do some taps in the house (such as upstairs or from a particular bathroom or fixture) have a greater odor than others?

-Does the hot water have the odor only, with the cold water having no odor?
+Does the hot water have the odor only, and does the cold water have no odor?

 The best way to test odor is to use a tall drinking water glass or wine glass and have at least two people perform the test by drawing the water and noting the odor.